Paying a deposit

 When you rent a property, you will usually have to pay a security deposit.
-Whilst there is no legal guideline as to how much of a deposit you may be asked for it is normally the equivalent of one month's rent and is held by the landlord as security to cover any rent arrears or damage beyond normal wear and tear at the end of the tenancy.
+Whilst there is no legal guideline as to how much of a deposit you may be asked for it is normally the equivalent of one month's rent.
+Normally a deposit is held by the landlord as security to cover any rent arrears, bills owing or damage beyond normal wear and tear at the end of the tenancy.

-Don't hand over a deposit to your prospective landlord or agent until you are certain that you are going to rent the property and are happy with the condition of the property and the terms and conditions of the letting and are willing to rent it.
+You should not hand over a deposit to a prospective landlord or agent until you are certain that you are happy with the condition of the property, the terms and conditions of the letting and are willing to rent it.
 You should avoid paying in cash and always get a receipt.

 Once your tenancy has been created, your landlord must provide you with an inventory at the beginning of the tenancy and Threshold advises you make a note of any existing damage or wear and tear.
-You should take photographs to record this.
+Take photos if possible.

-If you pay a booking deposit to secure a property and then decide not to move in you risk loosing all or part of the deposit which a landlord may seek to retain to cover any costs incurred such as re-letting fees, lost rent.
+If you pay a booking deposit to secure a property and then decide not to move in, you risk losing all or part of the deposit which a landlord may seek to retain to cover any costs incurred such as re-letting fees, lost rent.
 You should seek evidence of any alleged costs incurred.

 What to do